nomelif/vimchant/README.md

 **Enchant-based on-the-fly spell-checker for Vim text editor**

-*Note:* This program is not maintained.
-You are free to adopt it, maintain and develop it further.

 Vim 7.0 introduced excellent spell-checking features which made external spell-checker plugins pretty much obsolete.
 Unfortunately not all languages can be supported through Vim’s dictionary format.
 Either the